Zapotec civilization: Warfare and resistance

-The 1450s saw the Aztec forces invaded the Valley of Oaxaca in a bid to extend hegemony over the area.
+The 1450s saw the Aztec forces invading the Valley of Oaxaca in a bid to extend hegemony over the area.
 The area was conquered by the Aztecs in 1458.
 In 1486, the Aztec established a fort on the hill of Huaxyácac (now called El Fortín), which they used to enforce the collection of tribute payments in Oaxaca.
 The last battle between the Aztecs and the Zapotecs occurred between 1497–1502, under the Aztec ruler Ahuizotl in the battle of Guiengola, a fortified city in the Isthmus of Tehuantepec.
 At the time of Spanish conquest of the Aztec Empire, when news arrived that the Aztecs were defeated by the Spaniards, King Cosijoeza ordered his people not to confront the Spaniards so they would avoid the same fate.
 The Zapotec sent a delegation to seek an alliance with the Spaniards.

 On November 25, 1521, Francisco de Orozco arrived in Valley of Oaxaca, with both the Zapotecs and Mixtecs in the area soon submitting to the rule of Hernan Cortes.
 According to historian William B. Taylor, "Peaceful conquest spared the Valley of Oaxaca the loss of life and the grave social and psychological dislocations experienced by the Aztecs in the Valley of Mexico."
 However, de Orozco did meet with some resistance in Antequera, which was subdued by the end of 1521.

 Viceroyalty

 After 1526, the Zapotec territory became part of the Marquessate of the Valley of Oaxaca of the Viceroyalty of New Spain, under the control of Hernan Cortéz.

 Starting in 1528, Dominican friars established permanent residence in Antequerea.
 After the Bishopric of Oaxaca was formally established in 1535, Catholic priests arrived in ever-increasing numbers.
 Settlers arriving from Spain brought with them domestic animals that had hitherto never been seen in Oaxaca: horses, cows, goats, sheep, chickens, mules and oxen.

 During the viceroyalty, there was a process of miscegenation ("Mestizaje") between the native population and Spanish settlers, which would continue for centuries after the formation of the state of Mexico.
 Many of these descendants would retain the Mixtec language as a reminder of their ancestry into the present day.

 In the decades following the Spanish encounter, a series of devastating epidemics wreaked havoc on the native population of Oaxaca and other parts of Mexico.
 Before the first century had ended, some nineteen major epidemics had come and gone.

-The exposure of the Oaxacan Indians to smallpox, chicken pox, diphtheria, influenza, scarlet fever, measles, typhoid, mumps, influenza, and cocoliztli (a hemorrhagic disease) took a huge toll.
+The exposure of the Oaxacan Indians to smallpox, chicken pox, diphtheria, scarlet fever, measles, typhoid, mumps, influenza, and cocoliztli (a hemorrhagic disease) took a huge toll.
 As a result, Ms. Romero has written that the native population declined from 1.5 million in 1520 to 150,000 people in 1650.
 But, over time, the population of Oaxaca rebounded.